Program overview

 Featured Experiences

-The Electrical Engineering Technology program offers several unique experiences that enhance the learning journey:
+The Electrical Engineering Technology program offers several unique experiences that enhance the learning process:

-• Capstone Project: A final project that integrates all learned skills and knowledge.
+• Capstone Project: A comprehensive project that allows students to showcase their skills and knowledge.

 Career Options